 - Street cleaning - about £750,000 is spent each year cleaning streets and paths which includes emptying street bins and picking up litter.
-We also have a grounds maintenance team looking after Council-owned land and working for other organisations.
+Ubico, our grounds maintenance contractor, looks after Council-owned land and works for other organisations.

 - Environmental health - this includes food hygiene, health and safety and other protection issues such as monitoring pollution and air quality, private sector housing regulation, noise and public nuisance.